-A seven-segment display is commonly used in electronic display device for decimal numbers from 0 to 9 and in some cases, basic characters.
-Use of light emitting diodes (LEDs) in seven segment displays made it more popular, whereas of late liquid crystal displays (LCD) displays have also come into use.
+A 7-segment display is commonly used in electronic display devices for decimal numbers from 0 to 9 and in some cases, basic characters.
+The use of light-emitting diodes (LEDs) in seven-segment displays made it more popular, whereas of late liquid crystal displays (LCD) have also come into use.

 |Number||g f e d c b a||Hex code|

-Table: Display numbers on a seven segment display in common anode configuration
+Table: Display numbers on a seven-segment display in common anode configuration

 Things change for common cathode configuration.